blissjaspis/laravel-rajaongkir-komerce/README.md

 - `searchDomestic(string $search, int $limit = 10, int $offset = 0)`
 - `searchInternational(string $search, int $limit = 10, int $offset = 0)`

+### **API Reference**
+> For more detailed information about the API endpoints, parameters, and response structures, please refer to the official [RajaOngkir Komerce API Documentation](https://komerceapi.readme.io/reference/rajaongkir-api).

 ### Example

 Here is an example of how to get all provinces: